MercersKitchen/BYOD/README.md

   - http://downloadcenter.samsung.com/content/SW/201410/20141017131240597/SAMSUNG_USB_Driver_for_Mobile_Phones.exe?utm_source=gsmmaniak.pl&utm_medium=artykul&utm_campaign=techmaniak.pl
 - For other Android Devices: UniversalAdbDriverSetup.msi (Last Accessed 20180614)
   - Universal ABD Drivers: https://adb.clockworkmod.com/
+    - Double Click
+    - Install for Everyone
+    - Remember to be patient
+  - Caution: Windows 7 Only
-  - Caution: Windows "doesn't believe" this is a safe driver, doesn't want a virus; these steps used successfully 20180615
+    - Windows "doesn't believe" this is a safe driver, doesn't want a virus; these steps used successfully 20180615
     - Open "Devices and Printers" (Windows 7)
       - Ensure device is plugged in and USB Debugging is enabled
     - Under "Device Properties", navigate to where driver software can be loaded/changed/seen
     - Click "Update Driver"
     - Follow the Prompts and navigate menus
       - "Browse My Computer" and "Let me pick..."
     - Select device you have
     - Click on all and load the whole list: clockworkmod
       - Future Research: read how and why to do this
     - In the left pane: sorted by manufacture, look for clockworkmod
     - INSTALL IT :)
       - Now: device will freak out and implode :) (Quote from student who helped write instruction list)
     - After device reassembles itself, popup asking permission for this computer to debug via USB
     - Click YES

 Restart Entire Machine, ensures all pathways are correct (especially environmental pathways)
 - Troubleshooting Example: Set Path to Android SDK Path (in C:\Users\Mark\AppData\Local\Android\sdk)